10-day Sicily Itinerary - Road Trip for First-Time Visitors

 The most popular beaches are Marianeddi, Calamosche, and San Lorenzo, but there are plenty of other ones to choose from.
 You can also spot flamingos in the wetlands here.

-Evening - Siracusa/Ortigia
+Evening - Syracuse & Ortigia

-Your final stop tonight is Siracusa, about 40 minutes away from Vendicari.
+Your final stop tonight is Syracuse, about 40 minutes away from Vendicari.
 Settle in to your accommodation and then enjoy an evening stroll through the tiny streets of Ortigia, the adjacent island.
 For dinner, I’d suggest La Putia delle cose buone.

 Overnight in Siracusa/Ortigia